2001 Vanderbilt Commodores football team: Middle Tennessee

 For the first time in 13 games MTSU defeated in-state rival Vanderbilt 37 to 28.
-This was the first meeting since 1956 the teams are approximately 25 miles apart.
+This was the first meeting since 1956 despite the schools being located approximately 25 miles apart.
 MTSU running back Dwone Hicks rushed the ball 37 times for 203 yards and QB Wes Counts was 13 of 36 passes for 308 yards as Middle Tennessee won a season-opening game on the road for the first time since 1994 at Tennessee State.
 Vanderbilt QB Greg Zolman was 13 of 32 for 300 yards passing.
 Vanderbilt scored 28 points in the second quarter to go into halftime with a 28 to 24 point lead.
 Middle Tennessee would go on to score 13 unanswered points for the win.